pmq20/node-packer/node/doc/api/worker_threads.md

 When implementing a worker pool, use the [`AsyncResource`][] API to inform diagnostic tools (e.g. in order to provide asynchronous stack traces) about the correlation between tasks and their outcomes.
+See ["Using `AsyncResource` for a `Worker` thread pool"][async-resource-worker-pool] in the `async_hooks` documentation for an example implementation.

+Worker threads inherit non-process-specific options by default.
+Refer to [`Worker constructor options`][] to know how to customize worker thread options, specifically `argv` and `execArgv` options.

-## worker.isMainThread
+## `worker.isMainThread`
 <!-- YAML
 added: v10.5.0
 -->